 - A CPAP machine for more severe cases of sleep apnea, if needed

 To make an appointment at the TMJ and Sleep Dentistry Center of Central Kentucky, call 859-251-5115.
-You’ll find the center at 2408 Sir Barton Way, Suite 275, right across from Beaumont Family Dentistry’s Hamburg dental office.
+You’ll find the center at 2408 Sir Barton Way, Suite 275, right across the hall from Beaumont Family Dentistry’s Hamburg dental office.

 Exchange Your CPAP For a Comfortable Sleep Apnea Appliance